hdl-registers/hdl-registers/doc/sphinx/c_generator.rst

 C code generator
 ================

-A C header with register and field definitions can be generated with a call to :meth:`.RegisterList.create_c_header`.
+A C header can be generated with a call to :meth:`.RegisterList.create_c_header`.
+It contains all information about registers, fields and constants.
 Below is the resulting code from the :doc:`TOML format example <toml_format>`:

 .. literalinclude:: ../../generated/sphinx_rst/register_code/c/example_regs.h